Skip to content

 Earth Hour

-The Earth Hour is a global, peaceful and Symbolic protest action for environmental and climate protection.
-All participants switch off the lights in private and public buildings or at famous landmarks for one hour to demand attention for more effective political and economic measures.
+The Earth Hour is a global, peaceful and symbolic protest action for environmental and climate protection.
+All participants switch off the lights in private and public buildings or at famous landmarks for one hour to call for more effective political and economic measures.

 Earth Overshoot Day

-The Earth Overshoot Day (translated Earth Overload Day) is the day of the year on which we humans consume more natural resources than the earth can reproduce in the entire year.
+The Earth Overshoot Day (translated earth overload day) is the day in the year when we humans consume more natural resources than the earth can reproduce in the entire year.

 Renewable energies